UVicOptics/The-Big-FFW/README.md

 # This GUI requires six variables:

   - Degree Range
-     - The stage rotates with respect to the user's input degrees (the input format is "#,", i.e. 5,6,7)
+     - The stage rotates according to the user's input indegrees (the input format is "#,", i.e. 5,6,7)

   - Rotational Angle
      - Each image rotates during the post processing steps so possible non-uniformities in the image can be taken into account.